Cubie87/Pandora/README.md

 ```

 Remember that Pandora will run in a detached screen.
 To re-attach, `$ screen -r pandora`.
 To detach, `Ctrl+A, Ctrl+D`.

+You may used other programs such as tmux for the same functionality, remember to edit `src/run.sh` in that case.

 Alternatively, run `docker build -t pandora .` to build the docker image, and `docker run pandora` to run pandora.
 Please note that the docker image is not thoroughly tested and may contain bugs.